nextreleaseio/next-release/content/legal/about-us.md

 ## About Next Release

-Our team is focused on making product teams more effective through developer operations.
-We help teams break down communication barriers and improve alignment.
-We’re a Michigan based company serving software developers around the world.
+Our team is focused on making teams more effective through change management.
+We help teams overcome communication barriers and improve alignment on changes.

+We’re a Michigan based company serving teams around the world.

 ## Our Mission

-Make every product release a success.
+To develop technologies that enable teams to effectively communicate changes to their communities in the right place, at the right time with the ultimate goal of connecting every community member to the changes important to them.

-Effective communication is critical for companies and employees to be successful.
+Effective communication is critical for teams to be successful.
 Unfortunately, there is a lot of noise, and it’s hard to determine what really matters.
 It doesn't have to be that way.

-By helping companies automate capturing the most essential parts of what has been achieved in their most recent product release, we give people the best insights to what has been accomplished and who needs to take action without all the pain.
-In short, we help people get the feedback they need to increase engagement and action, know where they stand, and reduce the amount of noise and issues that occur with their software releases.
+By helping teams automate capturing the most essential parts of what has been achieved in their most recent releases, we give people the best insights to what has been accomplished and who needs to take action without all the pain.
+In short, we help teams communicate changes and get the feedback they need to build their communities.

-Product releases are the most critical recurring event within an organization - our goal is to make every one a success.
+New releases are the most critical recurring event within an organization - our goal is to make every one a success.

 ## Who We Are